FlyBrainLab/FlyBrainLab/README.md

 ## 1. Installation

 FlyBrainLab consists of backend components and user-side components.
 There are a few options for installation.
-1. [Installing only User-side Components](#11-installing-only-user-side-components): This will install a copy of all FlyBrainLab user-side components that, by default, connect to backend servers hosted by the Fruit Fly Brain Observatory Team.
+1. [**Installing only User-side Components**](#11-installing-only-user-side-components): This will install a copy of all FlyBrainLab user-side components that, by default, connect to backend servers hosted by the Fruit Fly Brain Observatory Team.
 If you only need to visualize and explore the biological data, this will be the fastest way to install.
 However, the public backend servers do not provide capabilities for executing neural circuits on GPUs using [Neurokernel](https://neurokernel.github.io).
-1. [Full Installation](#12-full-installation): This will install both the user-side and backend components on the same machine.
+1. [**Full Installation**](#12-full-installation): This will install both the user-side and backend components on the same machine.
 By default, FlyBrainLab will connect to the backend servers locally hosted.
-1. [Docker Image](#13-docker-image): We maintain [this Docker image] with a full FlyBrainLab installation.
+1. [**Docker Image**](#13-docker-image): We maintain [this Docker image] with a full FlyBrainLab installation.
 If you are set up with Docker with GPU support, this will be the easiest way to try FlyBrainLab that runs locally.
-1. [Amazon Machine Image](#14-amazon-machine-image): We also maintain AMI [`ami-039ef13d01c0e8e2f`](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-039ef13d01c0e8e2f) that has the FlyBrainLab fully installed.
+1. [**Amazon Machine Image**](#14-amazon-machine-image): We also maintain AMI [`ami-039ef13d01c0e8e2f`](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-039ef13d01c0e8e2f) that has the FlyBrainLab fully installed.
 It is helpful in case you do not have a machine with NVIDIA GPU handy, but still want to try out the full installation.

 ### 1.1 Installing Only User-side Components